Guide for PicManager: Image Uploader

 History - revert changes

-The application supports reverting image uploads, allowing you to undo changes made during a specific job.
+The application supports reverting image/video uploads, allowing you to undo changes made during a specific job.

 If you use the add strategy, you can roll back the image additions, returning your products to their state before the upload.